Limit young children's screen time to no more than an hour a day

 "Screen time stimulates the 'reward centre' of pre-school children's brain (the nucleus accumbens), acting as a digital drug, so they will want more and more of it but young children should be active, investigating life in the real world and having lots of social interaction to develop healthily, physically and mentally."

-If children were to use social media, parents should join in and ensure their offspring were watching high quality educational programmes, but ban screens at meals.
+If children were to use social media, parents should join in and ensure their offspring were watching high quality educational programmes, but ban screens at mealtimes.

 The US experts also urged parents to cut down on their use of iPhones and iPads so their children did not copy their behaviour, which could otherwise increase conflict between parents and their offspring.